Siwangg/Siwangg/README.md

-- 👋 Hi, I’m @Siwangg
+- 👋 Hi, I’m Karl
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Level Design/Level Development
-- 🌱 I’m currently learning Unity3D
+- 🌱 I’m currently learning Unity3D and Blender
 - 💞️ I’m looking to collaborate on anything that will get me exposure to this environment
-- 📫 How to reach me via email: kblr1@hotmail.com
+- 📫 How to reach me via email: kblr11111@gmail.com

 <!---
 Siwangg/Siwangg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.